SantiagoM99/melanoma-segmentation-and-classification/README.md

 # Melanoma Segmentation and Classification

-This package provides a comprehensive solution for melanoma segmentation and classification using deep learning techniques.
+This package/repository provides a comprehensive solution for melanoma segmentation and classification using deep learning techniques.
 The core of this project involves training and evaluating convolutional neural networks (CNNs) for accurately identifying and segmenting skin lesions in dermatoscopic images.

 ### Features:
 - **Segmentation Models**: Includes implementations of various U-Net based models like R2U-Net and TransUNet with enhancements such as attention mechanisms and transformer blocks to achieve accurate segmentation of skin lesions.